CBICA/CBICA_Toolkit/README.txt

 3.2 Basic Classes
 -------------------

-- <b>Logging</b>: A logging class for internal use.
+* <b>Logging</b>: A logging class which generates machine-parseable logs.
+This can output to both console (default behavior) and a file.

 Generated log is in the format: <br>
 <CODE><4 digit year>:<2 digit month>:<2 digit date>,<2 digit 24 hour>:<2 digit minute>:<2 digit second>;<exe name>;<user name></CODE>

+Available functions:

+** <b>EnableTextLogging</b>: Switches from console to specific text file ** <b>Write</b>: Writes free text to console/file as std::cout
+** <b>WriteError</b>: Writes free text to console/file as std::cerr - used for error reporting
+** <b>UseNewFile</b>: Change Logging file after initializing class

-- <b>CmdParser</b>: Universal command line parser.
+* <b>CmdParser</b>: Universal command line parser.
 Add parameters, descriptions and call on them from the command line.
 Details in header file.
+It picks up exe name using getExecutableName() but it can be set in the class.
+The parameters "u/usage", "v/version" and "h/help" are automatically set. 'usage' is basic usage details, 'help' is verbose help and 'version' is version details (picked up automatically from parent CMake file).

 Available functions:

-	- addParameter		: Add parameters one by one
-	- compareParamter	: Compare added parameters with command line input
-	- getDescription	: Get description for a particular added parameter
-	- echoUsage			  : Give usage of the executable
-	- echoVersion			: Give version details of the executable
+** <b>addRequiredParameter</b>: Add required parameter (no '-' is necessary) - exception is thrown if a required parameter is missing
+** <b>addOptionalParameter</b>: Add optional parameter (no '-' is necessary)
+** <b>addParameter</b>: Defaults to addOptionalParameter()
+** <b>compareParameter</b>: Check if specific parameter is present in the argv ** <b>getDescription</b>: Get description of the specific parameter ** <b>exampleUsage</b>: Add an example usage which comes up in echoHelp() ** <b>setExeName</b>: Set a custom executable name
+** <b>writeConfigFile</b>: Writes a machine readable configuration file for the executable ** <b>echoUsage</b>: Based on the parameters added, it automatically constructs an echoUsage() console output which includes contact information and copyright details
+** <b>echoHelp</b>: Based on the parameters added, it automatically constructs an echoHelp() console output which includes contact information and copyright details

 TO DO: